pachyderm/pachyderm/doc/fundamentals/run_pipeline.md

 # Running pipelines on passed commits

-Sometimes you might decide to run the same pipeline on different branches, and you need to use the data from all the branches in different variations in your pipeline.
-Such a pipeline is called *cross pipeline* or *cross-pipe*.
+Sometimes you need to see the result of merging different commits to analyze and identify correct combinations and potential flows in data collection and processing.
+Or, you just want to re-rerun a failed job manually.

+Pachyderm enables you to run your pipelines with old commits or in different handpicked combinations of old commits that are stored in separate repositories or branches.
+This functionality is particularly useful for cross-pipelines, but you can also use it with other types of pipelines.

 For example, you have branches `A`, `B`, and `C`.
 Each of these branches has had commits on it at various times, and each new commit